WFA members, guests, and many thousands of visitors took part in the WFA's Annual Service at the Cenotaph on 11 November 2014.

-On 11 November 2013 all members of the WFA celebrated our thirty-third anniversary.
-During these 33 years, the WFA has a proud record of remembering The First World War and those of all nations who fought and those who died in the years 1914-18.
-As we move through o...
+On 11 November 2014 all members of the WFA will celebrate our thirty-fifth anniversary.
+As we proceed through our 35th year, we can recall with pride that the WFA has a fine record of remembering The First World War and those of all nations who fought and thos...

 The Bulletin is the in-house members' magazine of the WFA.
 It is published three times a year in March, July and November.